NaluKit/nalu-examples/README.md

 The GXT example is a mail box simulation using GXT 4.0 widgets.
 This example uses the Nalu-Plugin-GWT.

 ## NaluMaterialSimpleApplication
-This example uses the GWT MAterial widgets and uses the Nalu-Plugin-Elemental2.
+This example uses the GWT Material widgets and uses the Nalu-Plugin-Elemental2.

 ## Notes